OCA/product-attribute/product_attribute_description/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module Product Attribute Description is a part of product and used to show attribute description of the product.
+This module Product Attribute Description is a part of product and used to show attribute description at the product page on website.

 **Table of contents**